Practice Inspection General Information

 If assurance engagements are performed, the inspection will also include the office’s quality control policies and procedures.
-All inspections assess compliance with professional standards as set out in the CPA Canada Handbooks and the CPA Code of Professional Conduct.
+All inspections assess compliance with professional standards as set out in the CPA Canada Handbook and the relevant portions of the CPA Ontario Member's Handbook.

 All practice inspectors are members in good standing with CPA Ontario.
-A part-time practice inspector is a member who is currently, or was recently, in public practice, contracted to perform inspections for CPA Ontario.
-A full-time practice inspector is a member formerly in public practice, and now employed full-time by CPA Ontario.
-All practice inspectors are required to be independent of the offices that they inspect.
+A part-time practice inspector is a member who is currently, or was formerly, in public practice, contracted to perform inspections for CPA Ontario.
+A full-time practice inspector is a member formerly in public

 Offices are expected to provide: